An Overview of Pseudodementia

 Symptoms, Diagnosis, Treatment

-Pseudodementia is a term—not an official diagnosis— that is sometimes used to describe symptoms that resemble dementia but are actually due to other conditions, most commonly depression.
+"Pseudodementia" is a term—not an official diagnosis—that is sometimes used to describe symptoms that resemble dementia but are actually due to other conditions, most commonly depression.
 Thus, depressive pseudodementia has symptoms of dementia but, unlike true dementia, these symptoms may be reversible with treatment for depression.

 Man staring out the window